pwmt/zathura/doc/man/zathurarc.5.rst

   * Value type: Integer
   * Default value: 10

+*show-signature-information*
+  Defines whether additional information on signatures embedded in documents should be displayed.

+  * value type: Boolean
+  * Default value false

 *smooth-reload*
   Defines if flickering will be removed when a file is reloaded on change.
 This